E. Maynard Adams Symposium

-The Adams Lecture is named for E. Maynard Adams, who was Kenan Professor of Philosophy at UNC Chapel Hill.
+The Adams Symposium is named for E. Maynard Adams, who was Kenan Professor of Philosophy at UNC Chapel Hill.
 Professor Adams (1919-2003) played a key role in the creation of the UNC Humanities Program and was an eloquent spokesman for the role of the humanities and human values in contemporary education and culture.
 We invite you to explore the world of Maynard Adams by visiting this page dedicated to his life and works.

 1998 – E. M. Adams, “An Economy Fit for Human Beings”